-The first action is divided into two steps.
-In the first step, the Scheduler services "conforming" requests, defined as requests that belong to connections whose token pool is nonempty (i.e., positive token variable).
-Starting from priority class 5 (CBR) and going down to priority class 2 (ABR), the Scheduler services requests from connections as long as tokens and slots are available.
-UBR connections have no guaranteed bandwidth; thus, no token pool is maintained for them, and they are not serviced during this step.
-At every priority class, it is very probable to have more than one connection having ATM cells to transmit.
-In that case, PRADOS gradually allocates one slot at a time to the connection (or connections) which possess(es) the most tokens (i.e., highest token variable), removing one token from the corresponding pool.
+The first action is divided in two steps.
+In the first step, the Scheduler services "conforming" requests, defined as requests that belong to connections whose token pool is non-empty (i.e., positive token variable).
+Starting from priority class 5 (CBR), and going down to priority class 2 (ABR), the Scheduler services requests from connections, as long as tokens and slots are available.
+UBR connections have no guaranteed bandwidth, thus no token pool is maintained for them, and they are not serviced during this step.
+At every priority class, it is very probable to have more than one connections having ATM cells to transmit.
+In that case, PRADOS gradually allocates one slot at a time to the connection (or connections) that possesses the most tokens (i.e., highest token variable), removing one token from the corresponding pool.
 The rationale is that the connection with the most tokens has consumed proportionally the least bandwidth compared to its declared one, and thus has higher priority for getting slots allocated.
 At this state, one or both of the following statements hold:

-(i) All token pools are empty (i.e., token variables are less than or equal to zero).

-(ii) All requests have been satisfied.
+- i) all token pools are empty (i.e., token variables are less than or equal to zero), - ii) all requests have been satisfied.

-If only statement (i) holds the Scheduler proceeds with the second step, which involves service of "nonconforming" requests (i.e., requests from connections with nonpositive token variables).
-It starts allocating slots again beginning from priority class 5 (CBR) down to priority class 1 (UBR), following the same procedure as described above.
+If only statement (i) holds, the Scheduler proceeds with the second step, which involves service of "non-conforming" requests, i.e., requests from connections with non-positive token variable.
+It starts again allocating slots beginning from priority class 5 (CBR), and down to priority class 1 (UBR), following the same procedure as described above.
 For a detailed description of the priority leaky bucket mechanism described above the interested reader is referred to [20].

-For the second action (determination of the location in the frame of the slot allocated to each serviced request).
-PRADOS is based on the intuitive idea that in order to maximize the fraction of ATM cells transmitted before their deadlines, each ATM cell is initially scheduled for transmission as close to its deadline as possible [21].
-To attain high utilization of the radio channel, the algorithm is "work-conserving," meaning that "the channel never stays idle as long as there are ATM cells requesting transmission" [22].
+For the second action (determination of the location in the frame of the slot allocated to each serviced request), PRADOS is based on the intuitive idea that, in order to maximize the fraction of ATM cells that are transmitted before their deadlines, each ATM cell is initially scheduled for transmission as close to its deadline as possible [21].
+To attain high utilization of the radio channel, the algorithm is "work-conserving", meaning that "the channel never stays idle as long as there are ATM cells requesting transmission" [22].
 Consequently, the final transmission time of an ATM cell will be the earliest possible given the ATM cell's initial ordering.
-The Scheduler allocates slots gradually and constructs the time frame in such a way as to satisfy the wireless hop CDT of each connection.
+The Sheduler allocates slots gradually and constructs the time frame in such a way, so that to satisfy the wireless hop CDT of each connection.
 The wireless hop CDT can be evaluated by decomposing end-to-end CDT into CDT for each hop of the ATM connection path.
-If an allocation causes violation of the deadlines of existing allocations, this allocation is not performed.
+If an allocation causes violation of the deadlines of existing allocations, then this allocation is not performed.
 Below we briefly describe the operation of the algorithm for this second action.
 A detailed description can be found in [17].